libra/website/docs/move-getting-started.md

     t = move_from<T>(move(earmarked_coin_address));

     t_ref = &t;
-    sender = get_txn_sender();
+    // This is a builtin that returns the address of the transaction sender. sender = get_txn_sender();
     // Ensure that the transaction sender is the recipient.
 If this assertion fails, the transaction
     // will fail and none of its effects (e.g., removing the earmarked coin) will be committed.
-    // The 99 is an error code that will be emitted if the assertion fails. assert(*(&move(t_ref).recipient) == move(sender), 99);
+    // 99 is an error code that will be emitted in the transaction output if the assertion fails. assert(*(&move(t_ref).recipient) == move(sender), 99);

     return move(t);
   }

-  // Allow the creator of the earmarked coin to reclaim it public claim_for_creator(): R#Self.T {
+  // Allow the creator of the earmarked coin to reclaim it. public claim_for_creator(): R#Self.T {
     let t: R#Self.T;
     let coin: R#LibraCoin.T;